oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Optional Key Binding

 Key Binding is an optional feature.
-When Key Binding is required by the use-case, the SD-JWT MUST contain information about the key material controlled by the Holder.
+When Key Binding is required by the use case, the SD-JWT MUST contain information about the key material controlled by the Holder.

-Note: How the public key is included in SD-JWT is out of scope of this document.
-It can be passed by value or by reference.
+Note: How the public key is included in SD-JWT is described in (#key_binding).

 When a Verifier requires Key Binding, the Holder presents an SD-JWT+KB, consisting of an SD-JWT as well as a Key Binding JWT tied to that SD-JWT.
 The Key Binding JWT encodes a signature by the Holder's private key over